-Diagnostic Impression – After the doctor scores your written test and reviews your drug test they will make a diagnosis of your substance abuse problem.
+Diagnostic Impression – After the doctor scores your written test and reviews your drug test they’ll make a diagnosis of your substance abuse problem.

-- Lifetime Relapse History – The doctor will rely on your honesty for this section.
-They will ask you if you’ve ever relapsed and the reasons why.
+Lifetime Relapse History – The doctor will rely on your honesty for this section.
+They’ll ask you if you’ve ever relapsed and the reasons why.

 Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
 He’s known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.